Ken Freiberg Fire Museum in the Chief Carl R Nelson Fire Station

 new museum including construction, design, market analysis, operations and related budgets and timelines.
 The firm presented the results of its study to Council in 2022 which included three levels of onsite improvements and operations depending on available city resources.
 A funding proposal was also provided by the former Fire Chief, Gordie Olson, who recommended spreading the cost of upgrades to the building over three years (2023-2025) with initial city funding supplemented by private and grant funding raised separately.

-Arts and Culture staff have also archived hundreds of donated items and opened the museum on Second Saturdays from 10 a.m. to 2 p.m.
-(March-October) for the public to visit and view fire department equipment and materials used in the original station since the 1950s.
-The Fire Union has also displayed historic fire trucks in the museum.
-The city has completed exterior improvements to the museum building including new signage, garage doors and flag poles.
-Interior improvements are expected to start in 2024 with the addition of onsite staff planned for 2025.
+The City Archivist continues to archive hundreds of donated items from former firefighters and their families.
+The city has also completed exterior improvements to the museum building including new signage, garage doors and flag poles.
+Interior improvements are expected to start in 2024.
 Retired firefighters and members of the museum subcommittee continue to meet and share information about the city's first museum at various Thornton community events.
-Contact Alisa.Zimmerman@ThorntonCO.gov for information on future meetings and event outreach.

 The Fire Museum archive collection is constantly growing and can be viewed online.
 Video interviews can be found here.
 Material donations can be scheduled by contacting City Archivist, Ashley.Milligan@ThorntonCO.gov.
 The public can also view rotating displays of the city's archival collections at the Margaret Carpenter Recreation Center at 11151 Colorado Blvd. and the Active Adult Center at 11181 Colorado Blvd.
 Additional information on Thornton history is here.